-1. The administration shall fill vacancies from ancillary staff within the District, provided internal candidates are presently fully qualified.

-2. The administration shall consider displaced ancillary staff, provided they are presently full qualified, in seniority order.

-3. Applicants must meet all local and state qualifications for such position as defined in the announcement.
+- 1. The administration shall fill vacancies from ancillary staff within the District, provided internal candidates are presently fully qualified. - 2.
+The administration shall consider displaced ancillary staff, provided they are presently full qualified, in seniority order. - 3.
+Applicants must meet all local and state qualifications for such position as defined in the announcement.
 Any qualified employee may apply for the positions described in Paragraph G and all applicants will be given due consideration.

-KEA-KPS 2019-2020 Agreement Back to Top Section H: Extra-Compensation Positions
+Section H: Extra-Compensation Positions